Skip to content

 Progression

-On completion of this standard, some apprentices may progress onto the Level 3 Advanced Apprenticeship Standard in Carpentry and Joinery, or secure employment as a Site Carpenter or Architectural Joiner.
+On completion of this standard, some apprentices may progress onto the Level 3 Advanced Carpentry and Joinery apprenticeship standard, or may secure employment as a Site Carpenter or Architectural Joiner.
+Alternatively, successful apprentices can also consider further study on higher level Site Management courses.

 Career Progression

 The achievement of this standard will meet the requirements of the Construction Skills Certification Scheme (CSCS) 'Skilled Worker' standard, which is widely accepted in the sector as a 'licence to operate' in a skilled construction trade.
+Successful apprentices may also pursue further development or promotion within the organisation or the wider sector.

 Fees

-Apprenticeship course fees are subject to the age of the apprentice, and the size of the company
+Apprenticeship course fees are subject to the age of the apprentice, and the size of the company.

-For employer’s with less than 50 employees who do not pay the apprenticeship levy and who take on an apprentice who is aged between 16-18 at the start of their apprenticeship, there will be no direct cost and the full training costs will be covered by Government funding.
+For employers with less than 50 employees who do not pay the apprenticeship levy and who take on an apprentice who is aged between 16-18 at the start of their apprenticeship, there will be no direct cost and the full training costs will be covered by Government funding.
 If the apprentice is aged 19+ the government partially subsides the training costs and the employer will need to pay 5% of the costs.
-In the case of this course, the fee would be £550.
+In the case of this course, the fee would be £650.

-For an employer with more than 50 employees a 5% charge will be implemented regardless of the age of the apprentice which in this case would be £550.
+For an employer with more than 50 employees a 5% charge will be implemented regardless of the age of the apprentice which in this case would be £650.

-Please note that course fees are to be paid by the employer and apprentices cannot be asked to make a financial contribution toward their training.
+Please note that course fees are to be paid by the employer and apprentices must not be asked to make a financial contribution toward their training.

 To discuss apprenticeship course fees in more detail or for more information on recruiting an apprentice, please contact 01603 773365 or apprenticeships@ccn.ac.uk.